vectordotdev/vector/website/docs/reference/sources/socket.md

 ### host_key

 The key name added to each event representing the current host.
-Valid for "tcp" and "udp" sockets.
 See [Context](#context) for more info.

 </Field>